2i2c-org/docs/about/pricing/comparison.md

 Right to Replicate
 : You can generally direct these companies to deploy infrastructure in whatever manner you wish, and so may request that they provide infrastructure that gives you the right to replicate it.

+User portability
+: As long as you request that they only deploy standard infastructure and workflows for you, this is not a concern (though, it may cost extra if the company also offers their own company-specific service).

 OSS Support
 : Depends on the consultancy.
 Some organizations do a good job of providing upstream contributions to open source communities, and we recommend asking what kind of open source contribution process each follows.